Bachelor of Science (BS) in Biological Sciences

 Get Started

-While the Department of Biology and Chemistry does not cap enrollment in these majors, students are expected to demonstrate certain levels of achievement (detailed below) to enter and remain in these majors.
+While the Department of Biology and Chemistry does not cap enrollment in these majors, you must demonstrate certain levels of academic achievement to enter and remain in these majors.

 Freshman Applicants

-To qualify for a major in allied health, biological sciences, biochemistry, or chemistry, freshman applicants must submit documentation of the following (or their equivalents) and indicate their choice for one of those majors to the Office of Undergraduate Admissions before the start of classes.
-After that date, the requirements in the Matriculated APU Students section (below) must be met.
+To qualify for a major in biological sciences, freshman applicants must submit documentation of the following (or their equivalents) and indicate their choice of that major to the Office of Undergraduate Admissions before the start of classes.
+After that date, the requirements in the Matriculated APU Students section below must be met.

 - High school GPA of 3.0+